 Mouse-Proof Your Yard

 Once you’ve sealed your home, take a look around the outside.
 Outdoors, mice like to nest anywhere that can provide a good hiding place from predators, which can include woodpiles, garbage bags, compost heaps, or untrimmed shrubbery, so move these away from the perimeter of your house.
-Keeping a tidy lawn, in general, will discourage mice from moving in.
+Keeping a tidy lawn, in general, can help discourage mice from moving in.

-How to Get Rid of Mice in Walls Naturally
+How To Get Rid of Mice in Walls Naturally

 There are also ways to keep mice away naturally.
 Try these natural home remedies.